Shred (Unix): Limitations

 A limitation of shred when invoked on ordinary files is that it only overwrites the data in place without overwriting other copies of the file.
 Copies can manifest themselves in a variety of ways, such as through manual and automatic backups, file system snapshots, copy-on-write filesystems, wear leveling on flash drives, caching such as NFS caching, and journaling.
 All limitations imposed by the file system can be overcome by shredding every device on which the data resides instead of specific files.
 However, since wear leveled devices do not guarantee a fixed relationship between logical blocks addressable through the interface and the physical locations in which the data is stored, shredding may not provide adequate security.
 If available, the SATA secure erase command, issued through hdparm or a similar utility, may be helpful in this situation.
 Even for magnetic devices, SATA secure erase will be faster and more reliable than shredding.
 Physical destruction may be necessary to securely erase devices such as memory cards and unusable hard disks.

-Gutmann method, which shred is based on, is known to fail on USB sticks.

 Alternatives

-The scrub command overwrite sequence of data being compliant with a Dec.
-2005 draft of National Nuclear Security Administration Policy Letter NAP-14.x.
+The scrub command overwrite sequence of data being compliant with a December 2005 draft of National Nuclear Security Administration Policy Letter NAP-14.x.
 Written by Jim Garlick of LLNL, it offers a selection of overwrite sequences, though all ultimately suffer from the same limitations outlined above.